mrfaptastic/Easy-IoT-Arduino-CC1101/README.md

 So if you want better reception and can live with a longer antenna, then remove the spring coil antenna and try the suggested.

+Note:
-Note: dBm values above were based off my testing two CC1101's approx 5 meters away from each other, and should be taken as a guide only on how much the spring coil antennas are rubbish.
+* dBm values above were based off my testing two CC1101's approx 5 meters away from each other, and should be taken as a guide only on how much the spring coil antennas are rubbish.
+* You can use 17.3cm as well for [868Mhz communication](https://www.thethingsnetwork.org/forum/t/antenna-length-for-868-and-433-mhz/5378).

 ## Installation